catalyst-cooperative/rmi-energy-communities/README.rst

 and the ``setup.py`` in thisrepository indicates that it should be installed directly from GitHub.
 This can be a bit slow, as ``pip`` (which in this case is running inside of a ``conda`` environment) clones the entire history of the repository containing the package being installed.
-How long ittakes will depend on the speed of your network connection.
+How long it takes will depend on the speed of your network connection.
 It might take ~5 minutes.

 Thank You